opencost/opencost-website/docs/integrations/api-examples.md

 ## `/cloudCost` Examples

-The OpenCost `/cloudCost` API has query parameters for `window`, `aggregate`, and `costMetric`.
+The OpenCost `/cloudCost` API has query parameters for `window`, `aggregate`, and `filter`.
 Below are several examples of queries using this API.
 Please refer to the [OpenCost API](api#cloudcost) for the full API specifics.

 ### Default OpenCost UI Cloud Cost request